Updated November 25, 2025

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-So start ignoring the delay by focusing on
+So start ignoring the delay by moving my focus on to

 mechanically matching my action-image of how I would take part in the fun -on this try/in the next moment – with actually doing it.